-With so many pros, cons, and everything in between, you must know the ins and outs of the different kinds of YouTube television sets.
+With so many pros, cons, and everything in between, you must know the ins and outs of the different kinds of YouTube tv sets.
 Only then will you be able to make the right choice for you.

-Meet YouTube Television
+Meet YouTube TV

 Thinking about getting rid of your cable television?
 Great idea; cable is a thing of the past as it is.
 But where do you go from here?
 When it comes to your television options, what’s out there and worth it?
 YouTube Premium television is one place to look.
 It offers ad-free shows, music, and even YouTube original series to enjoy.
 Not everything is as great as it seems, however.
 We will explore the pros and cons of YouTube Premium, and why it may or may not be the right television option for you and your family.